yarbshk/pybitrix24/README.md

 {'access_token': ...}
 ```

-The access token expires in a while (1 hour by default).
-So you can extend its lifetime by using the `refresh_auth` method every now and again.
+The access token is cached per local application client instance in order to be set for each request automatically.
+However, it expires in a while (1 hour by default) but you can extend its lifetime by using the `refresh_auth` method every now and again.

 After successful authorization you can make requests to Bitrix24 API as it is shown below.